johnandrea/draw-dna-matches/README.md

 ## Input

 The input is a GEDCOM file exported from a genealogy program.
 The key is that the DNA matches are marked in a custom event whose name is an input option.
 The match cM value will be extracted if found in that event's note field and will be displayed below the person's name.
-The cM value in the note can be given as only a single number, or else it must be a number followed by cM.
-Such as "62 cM", "123cm", "text 123 cm", "1,234 cM", etc. However "text 321 text" will not match.
+The cM value in the note is a number at the start of the line followed by "cM" or "cm" such as "62 cM", "123cm", "1,234 cM", etc. A floating point number can be used, such as "123.7 cM", but it will be rounded.

 An example of a relevant portion of the input file:

 ```
 1 EVEN
 2 TYPE dnamatch
-2 NOTE matched at 732 cM
+2 NOTE 732 cM, a cousin
 ```

 The matches are intended to be made against one person in the data file.
 That person